 - In 2018, Urban Investment Partners converted the former WAMU studios into a new, 100-unit apartment building.

-- Over the next five years, more than 1,600 new residential units will be added to the market along with 225,000 SF of retail and 62,000 SF of office space.
+- Over the next three years, more than 1,500 new residential units will be added to the market along with 305,000 SF of retail and 170,000 SF of office space.

-City Ridge, the redevelopment of the former Fannie Mae HQ at 3900 Wisconsin Avenue, has started construction and will bring DC’s ﬁrst Wegmans, International Baccalaureate’s Global Centre for the Americas, an Equinox gym, KinderCare, and additional retail & office space, 650 new residential units, and a 150-room hotel by 2022.
+- City Ridge, the redevelopment of the former Fannie Mae HQ, has started construction and will bring DC’s ﬁrst Wegmans, International Baccalaureate’s Global Centre for the Americas, an Equinox gym, KinderCare, and additional retail & office space, plus 687 new residential units in 2021.

-Tenleytown offers more than 30 restaurants, including the recently opened Bandit Taco (2019), Olive Bistro (2018), Pizzeria Paradiso (2018), SEOULSPICE (2017), and Wawa (coming in 2019).
-These establishments join Ace Hardware, The Container Store, Orangetheory Fitness, Whole Foods, and iconic local businesses like Sullivan’s Toys and Art Supplies, and Middle C Music.
+Tenleytown offers more than 30 restaurants, including the recently opened Bandit Taco (2019), Olive Bistro (2018), SEOULSPICE (2017), and Surfside (opening 2020).
+These establishments join anchor retailors Ace Hardware, The Container Store, Target, and Whole Foods, as well as iconic local businesses like Sullivan’s Toys and Art Supplies and Middle C Music.

-Wisconsin Avenue (north of R Street) is a designated Great Streets corridor.
-As funds become available small businesses can apply for grants to cover capital improvements and certain soft costs.
-In 2018, up to $50,000 was awarded per location.
+As a designated Great Streets corridor small businesses can apply for grants to cover capital improvements and certain soft costs as funds become available.
+In 2019, up to $50,000 was awarded per location.
 The corridor is also supported by the Tenleytown Main Street through community-based economic development programs.